When Is the Best Time to Take Newborn Photos? | San Jose & Bay Area Newborn Photographer

 This makes it easier to gently create those classic newborn poses.

-And that natural transition shows in how they move and sleep.
+At this stage, your baby is still adjusting to the world outside the womb — and that natural transition shows in how they move and sleep.

 Why Sleep Matters for Posed Newborn Photography

-Studio newborn photography often involves:
+A studio newborn photography session often involves:

 • gentle posing